pauliceia/vgiws/doc/api/layer.md

     - 400 (Bad Request): Some attribute in the JSON is missing.
 Look at the documentation!
     - 400 (Bad Request): f_table_name can not have special characters.
     - 400 (Bad Request): f_table_name can not start with number.
+    - 400 (Bad Request): The minimum length for the f_table_name attribute is 5 characters.
+    - 400 (Bad Request): The maximum length for the f_table_name attribute is 63 characters.
     - 401 (Unauthorized): A valid `Authorization` header is necessary!
     - 409 (Conflict): Conflict of f_table_name.
 The table name already exist.
 Please, rename it.
     - 409 (Conflict): Conflict of f_table_name.
 The table name is a reserved word.
 Please, rename it.